sigasi/sigasi_insights/content/vscode/setup.md

 * Open the _Command Palette_ using **Ctrl+Shift+P**
 * Start typing and select **Preferences: Open Settings (UI)**
-* In **Search settings** type `Sigasi`
+* In the _Search_ field on top, type **Sigasi**.
 * First, configure the **Path To License**.
-This can be a local node locked license file or a floating license server (e.g. `27000@myserver.example.com`).
-The setting for the license path is similar as in [Sigasi Studio on Eclipse]({{< ref "/manual/license-key.md" >}}).
+This can be a local node-locked license file or a floating license server (e.g. `27000@myserver.example.com`).
+The setting for the license path is similar to the one in [Sigasi Studio on Eclipse]({{< ref "/manual/license-key.md" >}}).
 * Optionally, configure the JRE location in **Sigasi > Java: Path**.
-Make sure to add the `java` executable name in the path.
+Make sure to add the `java` executable name in the configured value.

 Alternatively, the Sigasi extension settings can be accessed through the Manage icon (<span uk-icon="cog"></span>) in the extensions overview.

+## Talkback

+You can help improve the Sigasi extension for VS Code by enabling the automatic submission of usage statistics and error stack traces.
+More information about this feature is available on the [Talkback manual page]({{< ref "/manual/talkback.md" >}}).

+This feature is disabled by default.
+To enable talkback in the VS Code extension, open the settings and enable the `Sigasi: Enable Talkback` option.

+The messages sent to Sigasi can also be logged locally.
+Then you can view these messages using the **Sigasi: Open Talkback Log** command.
+In order to log the messages locally, a [data storage]({{< ref "#on-disk-caching" >}}) needs to be configured.

-## Features
+## On Disk Caching

-The following features need setup before they are active.

-### Configurable data storage

-You can specify a directory to be used by the Sigasi Language Server to write the cache to.
+You can specify a directory to be used by the Sigasi Language Server to write the cache and talkback logs to.
 Open the settings and search for `Sigasi › Server > Caching: Data Location`.
 The directory needs to exist already.

-The cache will speed up the plugin by preserving state from an earlier moment.

 Choose a local folder for optimal performance.

+Once you've configured this directory, the setting `Sigasi > Server > Caching: Enable On Disk Caching` can be enabled.

+The cache will speed up the plugin by preserving the state from an earlier moment.
+This will speed up the build _significantly_.
+Be careful though: opening the same project in another VS Code window at the same time will corrupt the cache causing a myriad of issues.